 - To promote Canadian citizenship

+To achieve these goals, the Foundation has operated several programs to educate politically engaged young people.
+Its most famous program is Forum for Young Canadians, which has existed since the Foundation was created.
 The programs of the Foundation have also served to foster leadership skills in young Canadians.
 Participants in these programs have had the opportunity to learn about government, democracy and citizenship, to meet various actors in the Canadian public sphere, and to connect with other young people whose interests are similar to their own.
-Citizenship.
-Democracy.
-Governance.
-These concepts are integral to the functioning of our country, but what do they really mean?
-What do they mean for youth?